joetessy/weatherapp/README.md

 - Axios is used to fetch data from openweather.org API
 - Lodash is used to merge objects
 - Redux is used for state management
+- Redux Thunk is used to handle actions with async requests